Updated: June, 2014

-These are the websites I use when searching for a flight:
+These are the websites I use when planning a trip:

 - Expedia.com – best for vacation packages

-If possible use the flexible search options.
+For flights use the flexible search options (if possible).
 The best days to fly are usually – though not always – Monday, Tuesday, and Saturday.
 Thursday and Friday are the most expensive days to fly.

 Take note of the best prices, routes, and flights that are returned.
 If they’re good fares, buy them and forget about the rest of this post, if you want to keep searching then go to step 2.

 2. Check For Sales

 The above websites should return all current sales but sometimes they miss a seat sale put on by a specific airline for a short window of dates.
 The following websites work best when you have a destination in mind but are flexible for the dates you travel.

 3. Look At The Budget Airlines

 Budget airlines typically don’t appear on travel websites like Orbitz or Kayak so you’ll have to search on different sites to find those fares.